ftheberge/GraphMiningNotebooks/README.md

 * UMAP code is available at: https://pypi.org/project/umap-learn/

-* Our graph embedding functions for igraph are based on the networkx code found in the GEM package: https://github.com/palash1992/GEM
+* Some graph embedding functions for igraph we wrote are based on the networkx code found in the GEM package: https://github.com/palash1992/GEM